Frequently Asked Questions

 Q: What are Dragon Champions or Dragonkin Champions?

 A: Red and Blue Dragonkin Champions are 4 health promo dice that were given out at GenCon mostly.
 They are just like the other Dragonkin found in Magestorm!, except for their size and their breath lets you, rather that your opponent, pick which unit is killed.
 Click here to see what one looks like.
 The Gold, Black and Green colors have been released!
 See the SFR, Inc. website for more information and to purchase them.
 They are easy to tell from the old Dragonkin Champions, because they have an "SFR" icon rather than a "TSR" icon.
+Also, the Red and Blue have been released as SFR versions.
+Update!
+Dragonkin have been released as a new product.
+Now the Dragonkin Champions have 3 different versions (Heavy, Light, and Cavalry) like the smaller dice.

 Top of page